A variable-indexed annuity gives you the opportunity to earn returns based, in part, on the positive change of an external index.

 Here are some things to know as you consider a variable-indexed annuity:

-- Growth opportunity: Grow your annuity without investing directly in the market.
+- Growth opportunity: Grow your variable-indexed annuity without investing directly in the market.

 - Limit downside risk: With a variable-indexed annuity, you will receive a level of protection from market loss.

-- Tax deferral: You don’t pay taxes on the returns your annuity earns until you start receiving payments or take a withdrawal, so your annuity may grow at a faster rate.
+- Tax deferral: You don’t pay taxes on the returns your variable-indexed annuity earns until you start receiving payments or take a withdrawal, so your variable-indexed annuity may grow at a faster rate.

 A variable-indexed annuity may be the right choice to grow your money based on market performance, if you’re willing to take on some risk for competitive earning potential.
 If you’re interested in keeping your money protected, you may want to consider a fixed or fixed-indexed annuity.